The Weekly Rotation • 4/10/2026

 By Colby Reichenbach

-Across 451 final Spring Training games, MLB clubs used the ABS challenge system 1,913 times.
-The overall overturn rate settled at 52.9 percent.
-More important, 443 of those 451 games, just over 98 percent, featured at least one challenge.
-That is enough usage to stop treating ABS as a novelty.
-By the final week of camp, the challenge system was showing up in normal game flow, and once that happened the more interesting question was no longer whether teams would use ABS.
-It was how they would use it.
+Across 451 final Spring Training games, MLB clubs used the ABS challenge system 1,913 times, producing an overall overturn rate of 52.9 percent.
+More important than those headline numbers is the context that surrounds them.
+At least one challenge appeared in 443 of those 451 games, over 98 percent of the sample.
+That saturation matters because it tells us ABS stopped being a novelty somewhere around mid-camp.
+By the final week, challenges were appearing in normal game flow, which means the more interesting question was no longer whether teams would use the system.
+It was how they would choose to use it, and why.

-My read from the spring is straightforward: the first meaningful ABS sample already suggests that clubs are separating into different operating styles.
+My read from the spring is straightforward: clubs are already separating into different operating styles, and the separation is real enough to notice even in a small-sample environment.
 Some teams challenged often.
 Some challenged early.
-Some held more of their challenge traffic for later innings.
-And the data hints that the most interesting distinction may not be raw volume at all, but what kind of challenge environment a club is willing to enter.
+Some held their challenge traffic for the back half of games.
+And the data hints that the most revealing distinction is not raw volume at all.
+It is what kind of challenge environment a club is willing to enter in the first place, and when.

 derived metric